madhavlab/wissap23.madhavlab.com/wissap-cup/qbe.md

 **Task**: Given a monophonic query q, the goal is to search for the top 5 similar matches in the reference database.
 The song-id of the query is identified as the `song_id` of the best match retrieved from the database.

 ## Guidelines

-- The participating teams are required to train a system such that it is able to search for the **top- 5 best matches** in a reference database.
+- The participating teams are required to train a model such that it is able to search for the **top- 5 matches** in a reference database.
 - The training set consists of ~8K audio (music) files of nearly 30s each.
 The test set consists of ~30K audio (music) files.
 - An audio chunk from nearly 100 randomly chosen files from the test set shall be fed into the system, which is expected to return the `file_ids` of the top-5 best matched files in the test set.
 - The aim should be to achieve robust embeddings given an audio chunk, such that it is insensitive to noise and distortions.
 For generalization, the training set also consists of some noisy and distorted audio recordings.